Ballistic movement: Elastic storage of energy

 Ballistic movements are often powered through elastic energy storage and subsequent recovery mechanisms.
 The power required to produce the extremely rapid velocities of ballistic movements is made possible through muscle work being stored in elastic elements (such as tendons, aponeuroses, or even muscle).
 Muscle work is applied to these elastic elements over a relatively slow period of time, and is released very rapidly.
 Higher power output is produced because the energy is released in a much shorter amount of time than it is stored.
 In this sense the power of the muscles is actually amplified.
 When energy is produced by muscle contraction, stored in a tendon, then released to increase mechanical energy of the body (or body segment), muscle power is amplified.
-It is important to note, however, that the term power ‘amplification’ may be deceptive.
+The term power ‘amplification’ may be deceptive.
 In animals, elastic mechanisms never add energy to the system; they amplify power in the sense that the energy is released more rapidly than it is stored.